FAQ - Part 1:

 3) When leaving an anchorage, make sure that the crew responsible for releasing the mooring line tosses it well away from the yacht ... and that they toss it down wind!

 4) Always stow unused dock and spring lines.
 Never leave them attached to cleats or lying on deck.
 Lines are easily be swept overboard and can foul your prop while underway.
 More than one boat has seen its demise due to fouled props and shafts.

 2) Don't put anything down the heads that you haven't eaten first!

 Docking requires that you get the feel for the boat your are driving and how it handles.
 Finding the perfect balance between too quickly and too slowly and under all weather and wind conditions is where the *art of docking* comes in.
 It takes practice.
 There is no quick cure for lack of experience, but these tips on docking from Boat Safe should help!

-You should be aware that as the charter guest, you are financially responsible for any damage caused by you up to the limit stated on your charter contract.
-Most companies offer yacht insurance which further reduces your liability to anywhere between $300.00 and $1,000.00 (average) per incident.
+You should be aware that as the charter guest, you are financially responsible for any damage or loss of equipment up to the limit stated on your charter contract.
+Most companies offer yacht insurance which further reduces your liability to anywhere between $400.00 and $1,000.00 (average) per incident.